Described below are more detailed instructions on what you need to do, and when, concerning Fall OCI:

 later realize is too close to another interview, or for some other

-is an unworkable time, try to change it in Symplicity, but if the time
+is an unworkable time, try to change it in Symplicity.
+If the time

-period for doing so has passed, ask someone in the Career Services
+period for doing so has passed, ask someone in OCPD to help

 you fix the problem.

-12. Show up for your interviews!
-The interviews begin on Tuesday, August 23rd.
+12) Show up for your interviews!
+Phase One interviews begin on Wednesday, August 20th.
 Most of the interviews will last 20 minutes, although a few employers choose to conduct 30 minute or 45 minute interviews.
 Keep in mind that you will need to be flexible, because many interviewers fall behind schedule almost immediately.
 Therefore, your 10:00 a.m. interview may not even START until 10:15 or 10:20.
 For that reason, when you are signing yourself up for interviews, it is important to leave at least 40 minutes between the end of one interview and the beginning of the next.
 Many of you will have the opportunity to interview several times per day, particularly during Phases One and Two.

 Fall OCI interviews are conducted in several locations.
-All Phase One interviews will be conducted in interview rooms at the Business Career Center on the 3rd floor of the UW-Madison School of Business (Grainger Hall, which is across University Avenue from the Law School).
-In Phases Two, Three, Four, Five, Six and Seven, all interviews will be conducted at the Law School, using the six interview rooms in the Career Services Office as well as various vacant faculty offices and conference rooms throughout the Law School and the Law Library.
-We frequently are unable to assign particular employers to specific interview rooms until the day of the interview, so during Phases Three, Four, Five, Six and Seven, you will need to check in the Symplicity system, or at the front desk of the Career Services Office, on the morning of your interview to determine the location of your interviews.
+All Phase One interviews will be conducted in interview rooms on the 3rd floor of Grainger Hall (which is across University Avenue from the Law School).
+Phase Two, Three, and Four interviews will be conducted at the Law School, using the interview rooms in OCPD as well as various vacant faculty offices and conference rooms throughout the Law School and the Law Library.
+We frequently are unable to assign particular employers to specific interview rooms until the day of the interview, so you will need to check Symplicity or at the OCPD front desk on the morning of your interview to determine the location of your interview.

-IT IS CRITICALLY IMPORTANT THAT YOU ACTUALLY SHOW UP FOR EVERY INTERVIEW FOR WHICH YOU SCHEDULE YOURSELF.
+YOU MUST SHOW UP FOR EVERY INTERVIEW YOU SCHEDULE.
 Nothing is more unfair to your fellow law students, or more annoying to employers, or more likely to convince an employer to stop interviewing at this Law School, than "no shows."
-If you bid for and obtain an interview opportunity but don't want it, DON'T SCHEDULE YOURSELF FOR AN INTERVIEW.
+If you bid for and obtain an interview opportunity but don't want it, DO NOT SCHEDULE YOURSELF FOR AN INTERVIEW.
 That way, someone on the waiting list, who does want the interview, will be able to take it.
-If an emergency arises that will prevent you from showing up for an interview, tell us AS SOON AS YOU POSSIBLY CAN, so that we can contact someone from the waiting list, and your interview slot won't go to waste.
-To cancel an interview that you have already scheduled yourself for, you must give the Career Services Office THREE FULL BUSINESS DAYS NOTICE.
+If an emergency arises that will prevent you from showing up for an interview, tell the OCPD AS SOON AS YOU POSSIBLY CAN, so that we can contact someone from the waiting list, and your interview slot won't go to waste.
+To cancel an interview that you have already scheduled yourself for, you must give the Office of Career & Professional Development THREE FULL BUSINESS DAYS NOTICE.

 Bring with you, to each screening interview, a copy of your résumé, your transcript, a writing sample, and any references you would want to share.

-13. Attend "Call Back" Interviews You are Offered.
-Remember that fall OCI interviews are screening interviews.
-The next step, if you have a successful screening interview, is not a job offer, but a "call back" interview.
+13) Attend "Call Back" Interviews You are Offered.
+Fall OCI interviews are screening interviews.
+If you have a successful screening interview, you will not receive a job offer, but a "call back" interview.
 When you receive a "call back," it means the employer wants to arrange for you to visit its offices (usually at the employer's expense) for further interviews.